apache/age-website/docs/functions/aggregate_functions.md

 ```

-The lowest of all the values in the set—in this case, the list ['a', 'c', 23]—is returned, as (i) the two lists are considered to be lower values than the string "d", and (ii) the string "a" is considered tobe a lower value than the numerical value 1.
+The lowest of all the values in the set—in this case, the list ['a', 'b', 23]—is returned, as (i) the two lists are considered to be lower values than the string "d", and (ii) the string "a" is considered tobe a lower value than the numerical value 1.

 Result: